Jawbreaker (Windows Mobile game): History

 Windows Mobile 2003 was Jawbreaker's first inclusion into a packaged handheld operating system.
 Pocket PC operating systems prior to Windows Mobile 2003, ending with Pocket PC 2002 did not include the game.
 It has since been bundled with succeeding Windows Mobile releases, including Windows Mobile 2003 SE (second edition) and Windows Mobile 5.0 & 6.0.

-Jawbreaker in Other Operating Systems
+Jawbreaker in other operating systems

-Aside from being included in the Windows Mobile operating system, Jawbreaker is also distributed by Oopdreams Software, Inc. under another name, Bubblets.
+Jawbreaker has been distributed by Oopdreams Software, Inc. under another name, Bubblets.
 Bubblets is almost-identical to Jawbreaker, with some slight visual and semantic differences.
 Instead of balls, the player bursts bubbles, thus the name.

 Bubblets in this form is available for a much broader range of operating systems than the Jawbreaker version.
 The game is officially distributed as shareware for Pocket PC 2002/Windows Mobile 2003, Palm OS, and the Handheld PC Pro platforms.
 Bubblets is also available for desktop PCs, with the official Windows version of Bubblets, also distributed as expiring shareware.